Some tax refunds that include an Earned Income Tax Credit (EITC) or Additional Child Tax Credit (ACTC) will be held until February 15.

 - Plan how you will file your taxes.
 If you will visit a Volunteer Income Tax Assistance (VITA) site, check if you need an appointment, and make one, if so.

 During Tax Season

-- Explain to clients how to check on the status of a tax refund through the IRS Where’s My Refund? tool.
+- Check on the status of your tax refund through the IRS Where’s My Refund? tool.

-- Refer clients with urgent financial needs to a credit union that offers safe, short-term loans.
+- If you have urgent financial needs, look for a credit union that offers safe, short-term loans.

-- Invite clients to learn more about budgeting through a financial coach, counselor, or class.
-Explore opportunities that can assist clients in “planning ahead” for future delays and to help ease the adjustment.
+- Consider learning more about budgeting through a financial coach, counselor, or class.
+Explore services that can help you in “planning ahead” for future delays.